N6RDV/BrandmeisterDC/SETUP.md

 **Important!**

 Make sure DM API key is set by running commad `cat /etc/bmapi.key`.
-If it's notset - wollow [these instructions](http://wiki.pistar.uk/PI-Star_integration_with_BrandMeister_API).
+If it's not set - wollow [these instructions](http://wiki.pistar.uk/PI-Star_integration_with_BrandMeister_API).

 Additional parameters are initialized with default values too, but can be added to the MMDVM Host configuration file and conveniently edited on the Pi-Star `Configruation > Expert > MMDVMHost` page.
 BrandmeisterDC settings are added to MMDVM Host configuration file automaticaly by the installation script or can be added manually.